 If you tweet only once a week, your followers might forget you are on Twitter, or may not see the point in following you.
 Not tweeting over a period of months may even result in people thinking your business has slowed down, or worse still, that it no longer operates.

 There is no correct number of times to tweet in a day or week, but try to tweet daily.
 Just engage, and contribute to the conversation.

 Hashtags are a great way of sparking a debate and attracting relevant participants to the conversation.
 Don't overdo it, though - a tweet that is filled with hashtags can be hard to read, and just looks spammy.

 Always make sure have a link to your Twitter account placed prominently on your website.
 This is one of the simplest ways to build followers, because regular visitors to your site who also use Twitter are very likely to start following you.

-Also, if you are not lucky enough to have your Twitter account verified by Twitter, adding your Twitter @username to your website is a good way to assure your customers that it really is you on Twitter, and not an imposter!
+Also, if you’re not lucky enough to have your Twitter account verified by Twitter, adding your Twitter @username to your website is a good way to assure your customers that it really is you on Twitter, and not an imposter.!

 Quality over quantity